 Twenty years after the hanging, a local paper reported that twenty people per day still visited the site.
 The man who owned the farm where the body was found, Farmer Lock, charged a dime to visitors to show them his collection of gruesome pictures, and he also asked them to sign his guest book.
 One in twenty five signed the guest books.
 Twenty years later, he had four notebooks with 50,000 signatures, including people who came in organized tours.
 By that math, there were over 1,250,000 morbid sightseers in the 20 year period.

-Forty years after the fact, the Times-Star would call the case "The most sensational criminal case in the local police annals."
+Forty years after the fact, the Times-Star would call the case "The most sensational criminal case in the local police annals," surpassed today only by the arson at Beverly Hills.

 Jackson and Walling were hung in Newport on March 20, 1897, in the front yard of the Newport Courthouse.